zephyrproject-rtos/zephyr/doc/guides/beyond-GSG.rst

 and tools used for developing software that runs natively on your operating system.

-On Linux systems, you can install the :ref:`Zephyr SDK <zephyr_sdk>` to get toolchains for all supported architectures.
-Otherwise, you can install other toolchains in the usual way for your operating system: with installer programs or system package managers, by downloading and extracting a zip archive, etc.
+You can install the :ref:`Zephyr SDK <zephyr_sdk>` to get toolchains for all supported architectures.
+Otherwise, you can install other toolchains in the usual way for your operating system: with installer programs or system package managers, by downloading and extracting a zip archive, and so on.

 You configure the Zephyr build system to use a specific toolchain by setting :ref:`environment variables <env_vars>` such as :envvar:`ZEPHYR_TOOLCHAIN_VARIANT` to a supported value, along with additional variable(s) specific to the toolchain variant.

-While the Zephyr SDK includes standard tool chains for all supported architectures, there are also customized alternatives as described in these documents.
-(If you're not sure which to use, check your specific :ref:`board-level documentation <boards>`.
-If you're targeting an Arm Cortex-M board, for example, :ref:`toolchain_gnuarmemb` is a safe bet.)
+While the Zephyr SDK includes standard toolchains for all supported architectures, there are also customized alternatives as described in these documents.
+(If you're not sure which to use, check your specific :ref:`board-level documentation <boards>`.)

 .. toctree::
    :maxdepth: 2